 Meh.
 Does the fact that a bunch of us are LGBTQ make us a gay church?
 Not so much.
 And yet a bunch of us are, and the rest of us identify as a little bit queer, cause we are all a little bit strange.

 Absolutely!
 We have several children who have are important members of our community.
 We provide legos and coloring books for kids to play with (and adults who want to as well).
 Our children lead in us in song and worship from time to time and often respond in the space created after the sermon to share insights.

 How do you organize yourself?

 There are two core teams of people who help to make Not So Churchy come to life.
 The Leadership Team gathers with Mieke about once a quarter to talk about the life and direction of the community.
 In addition, they are charged with considering candidates for baptism as well as those coming to us seeking ordination in the Presbyterian Church (U.S.A.).
 The Music Team gathers a few times a year to take stock of what we have been doing and to set musical goals.
 They are our main musicians in monthly leadership.
-In addition, each worship service requires three volunteers: a scripture interpreter from the community, a greeter who also leads us in prayer, and a clean-up person.
+In addition, each worship service requires two volunteers: a greeter who also leads us in prayer, and a clean-up person.

 What community partnerships do you have?

 While being based in the Presbyterian Church (U.S.A.), our ecumenical and community partnerships are important to us.
 In particular we have particular affinity with Trinity Lutheran Lower East Side Parish, St. Lydia's Dinner Church, and our friends at Congregation Beth Simchat Torah, which is where we are housed.
 We are seeking more partnerships with other congregations.
 In addition, we are proud to be a member of More Light Presbyterians, an organization that works toward the full participation of LGBTQ people in the life, ministry and witness of the Presbyterian Church (USA) – and in society.